meowarex/ASCII-Saver/README.md

 This port is optimized for **KDE Plasma**.
 For other desktop environments (GNOME, Cinnamon, XFCE, etc.), you will need to:

-- Modify `launch.sh` for your DE's terminal requirements
+- Modify `launch.sh & autostart.sh` for your DE's terminal requirements

 The core Python application will work on any Linux distribution, but system integration requires DE-specific configuration.